mlindgren/blog-archive/source/_posts/2014-12-24-review-link-in-real-life.markdown

 I'm not going to make a habit of linking to every one of her reviews (especially given that she writes them far more frequently than I update this site), but having also read _In Real Life_ (on her recommendation), I wholeheartedly agree with her assessment and have little to add.
+Any comments should be directed to her post.

 My next review should be posted soon.